Rwanda’s Magashi camp is getting conservation right

 Our presence in the park enables us to assist AMC through a number of local initiatives such as the monitoring and study of endangered wildlife, training of future trackers, removal of alien invasive plant species and the support of post-graduate Rwanda conservation students, with the first research project due to begin in a couple of months”.Rob Baas

 Magashi’s primary conservation focus is on threatened species like the rare shoebill stork, listed as Vulnerable on the IUCN Red List.
-Wilderness Safaris will also provide monitoring support to Akagera’s black rhino reintroduction project, which will see a new supplementary population of the same subspecies being returned to the park from European zoos later this year.
-We will also continue to support AMC’s lion research through the sponsorship of satellite collars and regular monitoring.
+Wilderness also provides monitoring support to Akagera’s rhino reintroduction project, which saw a new supplementary population being returned to the park in 2021.
+They also continue to support AMC’s lion research through the sponsorship of satellite collars and regular monitoring.

 “In addition to our commitment to conservation and community empowerment, Magashi will celebrate culture through our locally-inspired interior design, traditional food and cultural presentations.
 The camp also boasts a light footprint, is 100% solar powered and completely single-use plastic free.
 We have no doubt that by offering a life-changing experience that is strongly rooted in a core purpose, we will inspire positive action.
 We look forward to sharing the wonders of Akagera with our guests.”Rob Baas